nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 A list of repeat drugs or other forms of medicines that are currently being used to treat or prevent disease for the patient.
 This may also include PRN occasional use medication - for example, EpiPen, antihistamines, monitoring or continence products.

 The provider **MUST** include all repeat and repeat dispensed medications (templates/plans/courses **NOT** individual issues) which have not been discontinued or otherwise ended.
 Repeat medications (including repeat dispense) which have not been discontinued are considered current where the Effective End Date (the date the cycle of prescriptions is expected to end) is either greater than the current date or is null.
-This **MUST** include those which has been authorised but not yet issued (Last Issued and Number Issued will be null).
+This **MUST** include those which have been authorised but not yet issued (Last Issued and Number Issued will be null).

 ### Purpose ###